estnltk/estnltk/docs/index.rst

 By default, the tagger processes all the sentences independently, which is a relatively fast and not too memory demanding way of processing.
 However, this way of processing also has some limitations.
 Firstly, timex identifiers (timex_ids) are unique only within a sentence, and not within a document, as it is expected in TimeML.
-And secondly, some anaphoric temporal expressions (expressions that are referring to other temporal expressions) may be inaccurately normalized, as normalization may require considering a wider context than a single sentece.
+And secondly, some anaphoric temporal expressions (expressions that are referring to other temporal expressions) may be inaccurately normalized, as normalization may require considering a wider context than a single sentence.
 To overcome these limitations, argument `process_as_whole` can be used to process the input text as a whole (opposed to sentence-by-sentence processing)::

     text = ''''3. detsembril 2014 oli näiteks ilus ilm.
 Aga kaks päeva varem jälle ei olnud.'''